rainstrom/CNN_study_book/DeViSE.md

 Typical practises include training on a **unlabeled corpora like word2vec on Wikipedia** to **get word representation** and learning a regression function between image features (CNN,SIFT features) and **dimensions of word2vec** and this is then applied to the test classes.

-##Previous Model
-###WSABIE
-这个模型处理image feature和label到一个空间中

-only explored linear mappings from image features to the embedding space, and the available labels were only those provided in the image training set.
-It could thus not generalize to new classes.

-###Socher el al(zero shot learning)
-种类太少，模型不同

 ##Model